 June is a time of rebirth in Yellowstone.
-Winter’s icy grip is past, and the only snow remaining is relegated to the high peaks.
+Winter’s icy grip has past, and the only snow remaining is relegated to the high peaks.
 Fresh green grasses carpet meadows warmed by long summer days.
-Newborn bison and elk frolic here, exploring their world in the boundless energy of youth.
+Newborn bison and elk frolic now, exploring their world in the boundless energy of youth.
 The rivers are experiencing a rebirth, too.
-Among other goings-on, the seasonal procession of fly hatches is underway.
+Among other goings-on, their seasonal procession of fly hatches is underway.

 The Firehole is unique among trout streams, flowing as it does through geyser basins, meadows, and lodgepole pine forests.
-It’s a rather strange landscape, where an angler can watch trout rising right next to plumes of hot water flowing in from a myriad of thermal springs.
+It’s a strange landscape, where an angler can watch trout rising right next to plumes of hot water entering the river from a myriad of thermal springs.
 The combination of boiling geyser water and cold flows from snowmelt makes for an unusual temperature regime.
-During June, water temperatures can differ by over 20 degrees Fahrenheit from one stretch of river to another.
-This has repercussions for the insect life, and population densities and emergence schedules of any given species vary greatly from stretch to stretch.
+Water temperatures in June can differ by over 20 degrees Fahrenheit from one stretch of river to another.
+This has repercussions for the river’s insect life; population densities and emergence schedules of any given fly vary greatly from stretch to stretch.

 I cast Sparkle Duns to cooperative rainbows rising in riffles and mid-river runs, all the while keeping a watchful eye for secretive browns feeding along undercut, grassy banks.
 These browns are sly and guarded, offering real challenges to anglers that seek difficulty in their fishing.

-Regardless of how you take your fishing, it’s all good fun.
-When the hatch ends and the fish have quit feeding I often find myself wishing for more.
+Regardless of how you take your fishing, it’s all most enjoyable.
+When the hatch ends and the fish have gone down I often find myself wishing for more.
 I’m not sure if this is because the season is yet so young, or if it’s simply the entrancing nature of the Firehole itself.
 Deep down I suspect it’s the river, for it casts a potent spell indeed.